 This product has multiple variants.
 The options may be chosen on the product page

-The 2005/06 Juventus away shirt featured a red design with white trim, carrying the Tamoil sponsor across the chest.
-Worn by stars such as Alessandro Del Piero, Zlatan Ibrahimović, and Pavel Nedvěd, this kit was part of Juventus’s strong Serie A campaign under Fabio Capello, where they dominated domestically before the season was later overshadowed by the Calciopoli scandal.
+The 2005/06 Juventus third shirt featured a bright yellow design with blue trim, carrying the Tamoil sponsor across the chest.
+Worn by players such as Alessandro Del Piero, Zlatan Ibrahimović, and Pavel Nedvěd, this kit stood out as Juve’s bold alternative look during domestic and European fixtures.
+It became part of a controversial season where Juventus dominated Serie A on the pitch before the campaign was later overshadowed by the Calciopoli scandal.

 This product has multiple variants.
 The options may be chosen on the product page